fishawack/neptune-triton/README.md

 ## Triton Roadmap

 Some things to do, and ideas for potential features:
+* Export Db before an import happens
+    * Delete SQL files that are older than specific time or limit the number of files available

-* Auto check for studies / journals / congress
+* Auto check for studies / journals / congress - DONE!
-* Auto Finish templating the front end of the app
+* Auto Finish templating the front end of the app - DONE!
-* Setup routes to show json of publications, congress, journals, studies & tags
+* Setup routes to show json of publications, congress, journals, studies & tags - DONE!
+* Create cache files for speedier loading - DONE!
-* Release it
+* Release it - DONE!

 Brought to you by [GeeHim Siu](www.fishawack.com)